bitfocus/companion-module-zoom-osc-iso/HELP.md

 ### Gallery
 >> Please make sure you have Participant Reporting set to ZoomID in ZoomOSC Client.
 If Gallery order is not coming into the deck try to change the order by dragging a window to a different position.
 This will force the client to send a update.

+## FEEDBACK
+In the standard presets you will find feedback for;
+* Microphone live/hot
+* Selected
+* Active speaker
+* Handraised

+There is also an option for camera on.